FanCentro

-FanCentro is a subscription-based website platform created in 2017 that allows adult film performers and other influencers sell access to their private social media accounts.
-Due to rampant deplatforming and shadow banning of sex-related content on social media sites, the platform began allowing fans to subscribe to content feeds directly on the site.
+FanCentro is a subscription-based website platform created in 2017 that allows adult film performers and other influencers to sell access to their private social media accounts.
+Due to deplatforming and shadow banning of sex-related content on social media sites, the platform began allowing fans to subscribe to content feeds directly on the site.
 The rise of premium social networks such as FanCentro, OnlyFans and JustForFans is a significant shift in the structure of the porn industry, as performers can own and continue to profit from their work and better control working conditions.

 FanCentro has been a vocal defender of the rights of sex workers.

 History

-The FanCentro platform was developed by the entrepreneurs Stan Fiskin and Alan Hall of AdultCentro following the success of their ModelCentro tool, which allowed individual adult performers to create their own subscription websites.
+The FanCentro platform was developed by entrepreneurs Stan Fiskin and Alan Hall of AdultCentro following the success of their ModelCentro tool, which allowed individual adult performers to create their own subscription websites.
 Unlike earlier platforms, which relied on social media or external visitors, FanCentro provided content creators with the ability to build their audience from within the platform's existing audience.